-It has been said before, when it comes to water, Iceland has an abundance of it – in all forms.
-Be it swimming pools, hot springs, geysers, lakes, glaciers, rivers or waterfalls, Iceland has plenty.
+It has been said before that when it comes to water, Iceland has an abundance of it – in all forms.
+Be it in swimming pools, hot springs, geysers, lakes, glaciers, rivers or waterfalls, Iceland is bursting at the seams.

 The waterfalls in Iceland are countless.
-Every year new ones form from melting glaciers and every river has a few ones.
-They can be seen all over the country, many of them from the Ring-road.
+Every year, new ones form from melting glaciers and almost every river has a few.
+They can be seen all over the country, many of them from the Ring-Road.

 Gullfoss waterfall literally means ‘Golden waterfall’ and by many is considered Iceland’s most beautiful waterfall.
 It is the most known waterfall in Iceland since it is close to Reykjavík and the Golden Circle draws its name from this waterfall, seeing as it is one of its pit stops along with Geysir and Þingvellir.

 Glymur waterfall is Iceland’s second highest waterfall, 198 meters high.
-For a number of years it was the tallest waterfall in Iceland, and many locals still talk about it as it is.
-But in 2007 a new waterfall emerged with melting glacial water, called Morsárfoss.
-Morsárfoss is still relatively unknown, and is hard to reach but has a drop of about 240 metres.
+For a number of years, it was the tallest waterfall in Iceland, and many locals still talk about it as such.
+But in 2007, a new waterfall emerged with melting glacial water, called Morsárfoss.
+Morsárfoss is still relatively unknown and is hard to reach, but has a drop of about 228 metres.

-Glymur however is situated in Hvalfjörður fjord, not far from Reykjavík.
-Although it is not far from Reykjavík it is not visible from route 1 and is about a 2 hour hike from the main road.
+Glymur, however, is situated in Hvalfjörður fjord in the West.
+Although it is not far from Reykjavík it is not visible from route 1 and is about a 2-hour hike from the main road.
 Here you can join a hiking tour to Glymur waterfall.

-From Reykjavík it's a 2 hour drive along road no. 1, then turn left onto road no. 30 after you've passed Selfoss and then turn right onto road no. 32.
-From road no. 32 you can drive a gravel road no. 332 all the way up to the waterfall and park.
-Check the road condition beforehand if you're driving a small car, or go with a 4x4 car.
+From Reykjavík it's a 2-hour drive along Route 1; turn left onto Route 30 after you've passed Selfoss and then turn right onto Route.
+32. From Route 32 you can drive the gravel Route 332 all the way up to the waterfall and park.
+Check the road condition beforehand if you're driving, go with a 4x4 car.